Canucks vs. Sharks Player Props Betting Odds

 Elias Pettersson Props

-Elias Pettersson's season total of 28 points has come from eight goals and 20 assists.
+Elias Pettersson has scored eight goals and added 20 assists through 21 games for Vancouver.

 Pettersson Recent Games